- 125 Arborway

 Boston, MA 02130

-Although I am the only “gardener” on staff at the Arboretum, my title is misleading; in fact I garden very little.
-I am responsible for the hardscapes which include the care and maintenance of Arboretum roads, gates, signs, barrels, benches, and our recycling program.
+Although I am a “gardener” on staff at the Arboretum, my title is misleading; in fact I garden very little.
+I am responsible for the “hardscapes” which include the care and maintenance of Arboretum roads, gates, signs, barrels, benches, and our recycling program.
 In essence, I make sure that trash, graffiti, and disrepair don’t distract from the beautiful work my colleagues put into the living collections.

 In addition, I enjoy finding ways to make our grounds more accessible to visitors.
 For example, I developed the “give a bag, take a bag” system that helps dog walkers share and store their plastic bags for disposing dog waste.
-I also pioneered the design for the “live edge” native Arboretum varnished wood benches that are now being purchased for dedication by Arboretum visitors.
+I designed and built the original “live edge” native Arboretum varnished wood benches that are now being purchased for dedication by Arboretum visitors.
 I have represented the grounds crew in interdepartmental projects such as the Arboretum’s Interpretive Master Plan, and I handle the design and purchase of work clothing for the grounds crew.
-I am also the shop steward for the crew’s SEIU local 615 bargaining unit.
+Lastly, I am the shop steward for the crew’s SEIU local 32BJ bargaining unit.

 My first career was as a cook and baker in restaurants.
-After obtaining a degree in muscular therapy from MTI in Cambridge, I opened a holistic muscular therapy practice in Jamaica Plain.
-I later attended UMass Boston where I wrote an undergraduate thesis on the Haitian revolution of 1791, and I am currently pursuing a master’s degree in Middle Eastern studies at the Harvard University Extension School.
-Years ago, as an apprentice carpenter with Cambridge Local 40, I hung sheet rock during the restoration of Harvard’s Gutman Library, where I sometimes study.
+Later, after obtaining a degree in muscular therapy from The Muscular Therapy Institute in Cambridge, I opened a holistic muscular therapy practice in Jamaica Plain.
+In my mid twenties, I attended the University of Massachusetts Boston where I wrote an undergraduate thesis on the Haitian Revolution of 1791, and then went on to pursue a master’s degree in Middle Eastern studies at the Harvard University Extension School.
+My graduate work at Harvard dealt with the role of the French in popularizing Iranian cinema in the 1990s.
+Years ago, as an apprentice carpenter with Cambridge Local 40, I hung sheet rock during the restoration of Harvard’s Gutman Library—a place that would later become a quiet place to do coursework.